juanmggb/OptApp/README.md

 *Note: NEVER make modifications to the main branch, please be careful and always make sure you are on an alternate branch*

--Then, you are done!
+- Then, you are done!
 Do your development.